-2.1 am responsible to assure that all persons have access to competent representation regardless of
+2.1 am responsible to assure that all persons have access to competent representation regardless of wealth or position in life.
 3.1 commit myself to an adequate and effective pro bono program.

 4.1 am obligated to educate my clients, the public, and other lawyers regarding the spirit and letter of this Creed.